eBay/tsv-utils/docs/Performance.md

 | csv2tsv      |        4465613 |           5.13 |          10,354,688 |
 | tsv-join     |        4465613 |           5.87 |       1,413,578,752 |

 Performance of `tsv-filter` looks especially good, even when outputting a large number of records.
 It's not far off GNU `cut`. `tsv-join` and `tsv-uniq` are fast, but show an impact when larger hash tables are needed (4.5M entries in the slower cases). `csv2tsv` is a bit slower than the other tools.
-Investigation indicates this is likely due to the byte-by-bytes output style it uses.
+Investigation indicates this is likely due to the byte-by-byte output style it uses.